andrewt3000/MachineLearning/README.md

 Feature selection - is the process of choosing the features.
 Effective features are discriminating and independent.
 As an example, for predicting house prices you might choose the square feet and number of floors as features whereas width, length and volume are unsuitable features.

-Feature engineering - is the process of using domain knowledge to extract, transform, or create new features from raw data.
-For example, feature encoding and feature scaling and normalization.
-Deep learning has changed feature engineering from hand-crafted feature extraction to representing raw data in a way that can be effectively interpreted.
+Feature engineering - manual, hand-crafted feature extraction.
+In deep learning, feature engineering is replace by feature learning where the network figures out features automatically.

-Feature Encoding - is converting categorical data into numerical formats such as one-hot encoding or embeddings, such as word embeddings for llms.
+Feature Encoding - is converting non-numeric data, like text or categories, into numerical formats such as one-hot encoding or embeddings, such as word embeddings for llms.
+An encoding is any representation in vector form.
+An embedding is an encoding where closeness = similarity.

 [Feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) - the process of normalizing the range of numeric features.
 Common feature scaling techniques include min-max scaling, and standardization (aka z-score normalization).